KATHMANDU - LUKLA - NAMCHE BAZAAR - DINGBOCHE - ISLAND PEAK BASE CAMP AND SUMMIT - DINGBOCHE - NAMCHE BAZAAR - LUKLA

-Today, you will have the opportunity to explore some of the most significant cultural sites around Kathmandu with our NATHAM trained and experienced tour guide.
+Today, you will have the opportunity to explore some of the most significant cultural sites around Kathmandu with our NATHAM-trained and experienced tour guide.
 Your city tour will give you the chance to interact with local people, as well as visit pagoda-style Hindu temples and Buddhist Stupas.
-Your guide will take you to all the important places and after the tour, they will drop you back to your hotel.
+Your guide will take you to all the important places and after the tour, they will drop you back at your hotel.

 30 Min flight & 3 Hrs Walk Breakfast, Lunch & Dinner Lodge